scottcrowley/dev_notes/Setups & IDEs/Visual Studio Code Shortcuts.md

             code .
             ```
     * Hitting `cmd+P` will display all the recently opened files.
 Keep hitting `p` while holding `cmd` to cycle through the files
+    * `ctrl+-` takes you to your previous edit point
     * Check out <https://code.visualstudio.com/docs/editor/userdefinedsnippets> for useful ideas on snippets
+    * Select a type hinted class and type `ctrl+space` to bring up the import menu to change the current imported class path.
     * `Right-click` on a method will give the option to view all references of that method if `Intelephense` extension is installed
     * `Right-click` on a method/class/use level will give the option to `Peek` at a definition if `Intelephense` is installed.
 Allows to see the method/class/use file without opening the file containing that method
     * `Right-click` on a dependency being used in a method injection, select `Add Use Definition` will add the '`use`' declaration at the top of the file and condense the injection down to the class name. `Intelephense` is required